The Oregon Trail (1985 video game): Later versions

 After the initial Apple II release in 1985, The Oregon Trail was ported by MECC to several other platforms.
-A DOS version for IBM PC compatible computers was released in 1990, with slightly modified graphics.
-It was followed by a version published for the Macintosh Mac OS 6 in 1991 and DOS in 1992; both releases had altered the game's interface to be controlled with a mouse instead of a keyboard and added simple sound effects and eight different profession options.
-The graphics of the game were also overhauled, though the Macintosh version was monochrome black and white and the new DOS version had support for 256-color VGA.
-To differentiate the new DOS version from the 1990 version, it was titled The Oregon Trail Deluxe.
-A final port for Microsoft Windows under the original title was released in 1993.
-In 2018, a variant of the DOS version of The Oregon Trail was released as a physical handheld game by Basic Fun, initially as a Target exclusive.
+An MS-DOS version was released in 1990, with slightly modified graphics.
+It was followed by a version for Classic Mac OS in 1991 and then, in 1992, The Oregon Trail Deluxe for MS-DOS.
+The latter two releases altered the game's interface to be controlled with a mouse instead of a keyboard and added simple sound effects and eight different profession options.
+The graphics of the game were also overhauled, though the Mac version was monochrome and the Deluxe version supports 256 color VGA.
+A final version for Windows under the original title was released in 1993.
+In 2018, a version of The Oregon Trail was released as a handheld electronic game by Basic Fun, initially as a Target exclusive.

 Reception and legacy

 The Oregon Trail was extremely successful, and, along with successive iterations of the game, which are often considered different versions of the game instead of different games, it sold over 65 million copies by 2011.
 In 1994, when MECC became a publicly traded company, the game was still the company's flagship product, with its sales comprising a third of MECC's in annual revenue.

 The multiple versions of The Oregon Trail are often combined when discussing the game's legacy, though the 1985 release is considered the main version; Colin Campbell of Polygon, for example, has described it collectively as one of the most successful games of all time and a cultural icon, but said that the 1985 version "is the one most people recall".
 Matt Smith of Kotaku called it "one of the most iconic and grueling games to hit the classroom computer", and said that the 1985 version was the one "that rose to stardom and eventually spawned countless memes" and "etched its legacy in the memory of a generation".
 Kevin Wong of Vice claimed that the collective game was "synonymous with edutainment".
 The Oregon Trail has been described in Serious Games and Edutainment Applications as "one of the most famous ancestors" of the serious game subgenre.
 The Oregon Trail was a hallmark in American elementary schools in the 1980s and 1990s.
 Smithsonian magazine observed in 2016 that "The Oregon Trail is still a cultural landmark for any school kid who came of age in the 1980s or after.
 Even now, there remains a constant pressure to revive the series, so that nostalgic Generation Xers and Millennials can amble westward with a dysentery-riddled party once again."